TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-reenablesubscription.md

 ## **Recommended Steps**

 **Re-enable your Azure Subscription (subscription was accidentally cancelled)** <br>
-If you have permissions, you can reactivate an individual subscription with pay-as-you-go rates in the Azure portal.
+If you are a Subscription owner or have write access, you can reactivate an individual subscription with pay-as-you-go rates in the Azure portal.

 1. Sign in to the [Subscriptions page in Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
 2. Go to subscriptions and select the cancelled subscription